Bladder, fistula of

 The VA rates Bladder, fistula of under Diagnostic Code (DC) 7516, governed by 38 CFR 38 CFR § 4.115b.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Bladder, fistula of?
+What evidence supports a higher rating for Bladder, fistula of?

-What is the C&P exam like for Bladder, fistula of?
+What happens at the C&P exam for Bladder, fistula of?

 Get a Personalized Rating Analysis